kartarkat/online-drive/README.md

 - **Context Menu** -> custom menu for file item operations

 ### Hooks
-**useTreeTraversal ()**  - since we are using tree like structure, create a custom hook to do crud operations in the tree. it has the following functions.
+**useTreeTraversal ()**  - since we are using tree like structure, create a custom hook to do CRUD operations in the tree. it has the following functions.
 - insertNode
 - deleteNode
 - updateNode